paulazlotnik/EU-Migration-Return-Corpus/README.md

 # EU Migration and Return Policy Corpus (1985-2020)

-A comprehensive corpus of European Union policy documents related to migration and return policy, spanning from 1985 to 2020.
+This archive contains a comprehensive corpus of European Union policy documents related to migration and return policy, spanning from 1985 to 2020.
+The corpus was the basis of the analysis reported in Hoffmeyer-Zlotnik, Paula, and Philipp Stutz.
+"Changing Norms in EU Return Policy?
+A longitudinal analysis of Commission documents on return".
+Forthcoming in Journal of Ethnic and Migration Studies

 ## Contents